Thursday, November 28, 2024

 Mumbai Central.
 Still known by some with its former name 'Bombay Central', it was one of Bombay's most important Terminus.
 The other two being Victoria Terminus, and the erstwhile Colaba Terminus that existed on the BB&CI line.
 It was constructed, because the Colaba Terminus was to be demolished to avoid interruptions in the then upcoming reclamation scheme, and BB&CI needed another long distance terminus.
 This station was to be Bombay's Central terminus, and was completed in a time frame of 18 months, and opened in December 1930.
 Since Colaba Terminus too went defunct in the end of that year, this became BB&CIR, and later WR's main long distance train station.
 The name in my opinion, be it Bombay or Mumbai Central, has a stature, a strong personality of its own.
 It gives it a status close to that of New York's Grand Central station.

 There exist about a hundred stations in Mumbai's Suburban rail network.
 I told the tale of just a few, but they suffice to give an idea about the nomenclature they possess.
 Each had a unique element, the same applies to every other station.
 Some stations are named after the local vegetation, be it Chinchpokali, the purpose of the region, as in Vidya Vihar, the geography of the region, as in Ghatkopar, the name of some important personality, as in Grant Rd (after governor Robert Grant), the connection to some place of commerce, as in Dockyard Rd.
-Every name is significant in on or other reasons.
+Every name is significant in one or other reasons.
 In this rapidly changing world, where future arrives quicker than anticipated, after hundreds of alterations, these names remain as a testament to the humble past, and wonderful anecdotes.
 And these names are all, that provoke people to know their home-place's rich history and reasons for certain practices and traditions to exist, the way they do.

 Changing names, in the name of just erasing the colonial links with no practical basis whatsoever is irrational.
 Doing so might please some groups, but inevitably, it acts to diminish the feel of a place's historical importance.
 Its just to some, like I mentioned before, akin to losing something dear.
 Hence I dearly feel, that something as rich as a name, must never be changed, and rather left to us curious explorers as treasure clues leading us to the eventual treasure, the stories and links are.